thetidelab/pipecat-client-web-transports/examples/geminiMultiModalLive/README.md

 - Gemini integration currently does not support transcripts

 ## Contributing
 Feel free to submit issues and pull requests for improvements or bug fixes.
+Be nice :)

 ## License
 BSD-2 Clause